 STANDARD AREA INDICATOR INDICATOR INSIGHT

 REPRESENTATION MPS.RC.1 Explain ideas Engage in discourse to explain

 & using precise and reasoning and select tools, both

 COMMUNICATION contextually appropriate physical and electronic, that are helpful

-mathematical language, tools, and models. to explore, model, and deepen students' understanding of mathematical concepts.
+mathematical language, to explore, model, and deepen students'

+tools, and models. understanding of mathematical

+concepts.

 Understand and use definitions, verbal,

 and written information to construct

 arguments and prove conjectures.

 Students can actively listen to the

 mathematical ideas of others while

 communicating their own, and they can

 solve problems collaboratively.

-Compare two arguments, distinguish and explain the difference between
+Compare two arguments, distinguish

+and explain the difference between

 correct and flawed logic, and explain

 what is flawed or correct and why.

 Present conclusions and results using a

 variety of ways including, but not

 limited to, tables, graphs, formulas,

 diagrams, flowcharts, interactive

 models, and dynamic software.

 Collaborative work involves joint

 thinking among individuals as part of

 problem solving.

 Technology tools such as graphing

 utilities, dynamic geometry,

 spreadsheets, and computer algebra

 systems are essential for learning

 mathematics in high school.

-STANDARD AREA INDICATOR INDICATOR INSIGHT CONNECTIONS MPS.C.1 Demonstrate a deep and flexible conceptual understanding of mathematical ideas, operations, and relationships while making real-world connections.
-Students can identify relevant quantities and apply what they know to solve problems related to real-world situations.
-Identify important quantities in real- world situations and create a pathway representing relationships applying appropriate tools, such as diagrams, two-way tables, graphs, flowcharts, and formulas as well as electronic tools such as graphing utilities, spreadsheets, computer algebra systems, and dynamic geometry.
-Students can confidently apply what they know, making assumptions and approximations to simplify complicated situations.
-Students can evaluate the reasonableness of their thinking and solution(s) and be willing to make revisions if necessary.
-Connect and apply the techniques from prior knowledge towards topics such as proportional relationships, rates, and percentages to real-world complex tasks.

-STANDARD AREA INDICATOR INDICATOR INSIGHT ANALYZE & MPS.AJ.1 Use critical Make sense of quantities and their ANALYZE & JUSTIFY MPS.AJ.1 Use critical thinking skills to reason both abstractly and quantitatively.
-Make sense of quantities and their application to relationships in mathematical and real-world representations.
-Evaluate multiple sources of information from text, charts, tables, graphs, and other diverse media and formats.
-Students can write explanatory text that conveys their mathematical analyses and thinking.
-Apply concrete details, relevant facts, and coherent discussions of ideas to support thinking.
-Decontextualize by pulling information from a given situation, representing it symbolically, then manipulating the representing symbols as if they are their own entities, not necessarily relative to what the symbol stands for.
-Contextualize by pausing during the manipulation process to explore the meaning of symbols within the given situation.
-STRUCTURE & PATTERNS MPS.SP.1 Identify and apply regularity in repeated reasoning to make generalizations.
-Examine, discern, and recognize patterns or structures as complex mathematical objects composed of more than one simple object.
-Students can attend to detail and continually evaluate the reasonableness of their results.
-Students can transform more complex structures into something they know.
-Discern and recognize regularity in repeated reasoning.
+STANDARD AREA INDICATOR INDICATOR INSIGHT

+CONNECTIONS MPS.C.1 Demonstrate a Students can identify relevant

+deep and flexible quantities and apply what they know to

+conceptual understanding solve problems related to real-world

+of mathematical ideas, situations.

+operations, and Identify important quantities in real-

+relationships while making world situations and create a pathway

+real-world connections. representing relationships applying

+appropriate tools, such as diagrams,

+two-way tables, graphs, flowcharts, and

+formulas as well as electronic tools

+such as graphing utilities, spreadsheets,

+computer algebra systems, and

+dynamic geometry.

+Students can confidently apply what

+they know, making assumptions and

+approximations to simplify complicated

+situations.

+Students can evaluate the

+reasonableness of their thinking and

+solution(s) and be willing to make

+revisions if necessary.

+Connect and apply the techniques from

+prior knowledge towards topics such as

+proportional relationships, rates, and

+percentages to real-world complex

+tasks.

+STANDARD AREA INDICATOR INDICATOR INSIGHT

+ANALYZE & MPS.AJ.1 Use critical Make sense of quantities and their

+JUSTIFY thinking skills to reason application to relationships in

+both abstractly and mathematical and real-world

+quantitatively. representations.

+Evaluate multiple sources of

+information from text, charts, tables,

+graphs, and other diverse media and

+formats.

+Students can write explanatory text that

+conveys their mathematical analyses

+and thinking.

+Apply concrete details, relevant facts,

+and coherent discussions of ideas to

+support thinking.

+Decontextualize by pulling information

+from a given situation, representing it

+symbolically, then manipulating the

+representing symbols as if they are their

+own entities, not necessarily relative to

+what the symbol stands for.

+Contextualize by pausing during the

+manipulation process to explore the

+meaning of symbols within the given

+situation.

+SIRUCIURE & MPS.SP.1 Identify and Examine, discern, and recognize

+PATTERNS apply regularity in patterns or structures as complex

+repeated reasoning to mathematical objects composed of

+make generalizations.
+Students con attend to detail and

+students can attend to detail and

+of their results

+Students can transform more complex

+structures into something they know

+structures into something mey know.

+Discern and recognize regularity in